 50g orris root powder

 3 drops lavender oilThis is probably my favorite potpourri recipe.
 I love the smell of lavender and it lasts for ages.

-have a potpourri recipe of your own to send in?
+Do you have a potpourri recipe of your own to send in?
 Just type it in and send it in.
 Or perhaps you would like to add to the information above.

 Do you have anything that you would like to add after reading this page?
 We would love to hear your thoughts.
 If you can add additional information to what has been written here you will be adding value to the website!
 No need to have any special skills - just type and submit.
 We will do the rest!